cudail/snolf-rb2/README.md

 *Tip:* If the camera is getting caught on a wall use first person view to aim.

-## Cheats
+## Modifiers

-Because this, by design, makes many levels incredibly difficult I've included a built in cheat mode.
-Cheats are toggled by holding down the second custom action button and pressing a series of directional inputs with the WASD keys or whatever you are using for movement.
-When a cheat is toggled a sound will play and an indicator will be displayed on the HUD.
-Entering a cheat a second time will disable it.
+Because this, by design, makes many levels incredibly difficult I've included a set of modifiers to make the game easier that can be activated in game.
+Modifiers are toggled by holding down the Custom Action 2 and pressing a series of directional inputs with the WASD keys or whatever you are using for movement.
+When a modifier is toggled a sound will play and an indicator will be displayed on the HUD.
+Entering the code a second time will disable it.

 * ↑ ↓ ← → - Infinite lives
 * ↑ ↓ ↓ ← → - Infinite rings